 Eating fresh, local and organic in August is easy, especially when you get your ingredients delivered!
 Learn more by clicking the image below.

 August Seasonal Wellness

-we celebrate the seasonal holiday called Lughnasadh in August.
-It is the season of the first harvest and I say a lot more about it here.
-I dug deep to the pre-Christian roots of the holiday.
+We celebrate the seasonal holiday called Lughnasadh in August.
+It is the season of the first harvest, and I say a lot more about it here.
+I dug deep into the pre-Christian roots of the holiday.
 I was delighted to find academic sources that document what traditional celebrations looked like in Ireland before the modern fascination with these seasonal holidays.

 I haven’t planned any specific celebrations of the day, yet.
 But, I’ll keep you posted here.
-I hope you do the same!
+Be sure to follow along!